cloudshiftstrategies/css_terraform_training/labs/lab1.md

  - AWS region is "us-east-2"
  - AWS instance ami is "ami-0d8f6eb4f641ef691"
  - AWS instance_type is "t2.micro"
- - Each ec2 instance must be tagged with "Name":"<your name>-<instance number>" where instance number is the unique instance number starting from 1 (not zero).
+ - Each ec2 instance must have a tag called:"Name" with the value: "your_name-instance_number" where instance_number is the unique instance number starting from 1 (not zero).
 Example: "Brian Peterson-1", "Brian Peterson-2"
  - The number of instances desired must be input as a variable at runtime.
 Can be provided by any of the following
      - via user at runtime, prompted interactively by terraform plan/apply/destroy commands